 (Click ‘Remove’ to confirm deletion)

-Your addon domain will be permanently removed …
+Your addon domain will be removed …

-(Confirmation of permanent addon domain removal)
+(Confirmation of addon domain deletion)

-How To Create A Parked Domain
+How To Create A Domain Alias

 To “park” a domain on top of another domain, first make sure that the domain’s nameservers have been set up correctly (see this tutorial for more information about setting up nameservers).